bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So what I'm seeing now, just conceptually, there is a trend, right?
 We now understand Bitcoin doesn't scale, right?
-I mean, we knew that from like, you know, 14 years ago.
+I mean, we knew that from like, 14 years ago.
 But like everybody else is sort of starting to catch up with the fact that Bitcoin, even if you make the block size 10 times bigger, right.
 Like it doesn't scale right to 8 billion by the time that we are done with this is going to be 10 billion people in the world, right?
 So we have to find solutions to keep the extreme high value transactions safe, right?